lacework/terraform-aws-cloudtrail/examples/existing-cloudtrail-s3-encryption/README.md

-# Integrate Existing Encrypted CloudTrail
+# Integrate Existing CloudTrail w/ S3 Object Encryption

-In this example we let users pass an existing CloudTrail that is encrypted using a KMS key, the fields required for this example are:
+In this example we let users pass an existing CloudTrail that is using S3 object encryption with a KMS key, the fields required for this example are:

 ## Inputs